snap_stats

 Purpose:

-Perform computations of the mean, standard deviation, minimum, and maximum of a variable with sampling paced by an external synchronization event.
+Perform statistical computations such as mean, standard deviation, minimum, and maximum for specified variables, synchronized by external events.

 Enter: